deeppavlov/chatsky-llm-autoconfig/README.md

 poetry install
 ```

-If you are planning to visualize your graphs consider installing **PyGraphviz** from [here](https://pygraphviz.github.io/) and also add it to the poetry environment.
+Consider installing **PyGraphviz** from [here](https://pygraphviz.github.io/), if you are planning to visualize your graphs.
+Then add it to the poetry environment.

 ```bash
 poetry add pygraphviz